Property

 .
 It must be the same data type as the property.
 If you do not specify a data type, the compiler uses the type of the property. statements

-- Optional executable statements
+- Optional statements

 End